asmjit/asmjit/README.md

 Important
 ---------

+There are now two branches new users should decide to use:

+  * oldstable - old version that will be maintained until the end of 2019
+  * next-wip - new version that will be merged into master in June 2019

-At the moment the most work related to asmjit happens in next-wip branch, which should be now used in case that you use either Assembler or Builder tools, however, it's unstable regarding asmjit's Compiler.
-The current master branch is considered stable, but is frozen until next-wip branch is merged.
-Also note that next-wip branch is not compatible with master - it moves all classes with X86 prefix into x86 namespaces and contains a lot of minor breaking changes - the transition is straightforward and if you use gitter you can get help instantly in case you face something more complicated.
+At the moment the most work happens in `next-wip` branch, which should be now used by new projects (and existing projects should migrate as soon as possible).
+Some changes in next-wip branch are not API compatible with master branch, for example all classes having X86 prefix were moved into `asmjit::x86` namespaces and some other classes were renamed, but almost all changes are cosmetic and transition to the new version should be straightforward.
+A commercial option for transitioning from old AsmJit to the current/next-wip is also available.

+The `oldstable` branch was created for users that cannot migrate at the moment and will be maintained until the end of 2019, and then deleted.
+So please use `next-wip` branch now and consider switching to it as soon as possible.

 Introduction
 ------------